denten-books/plain-text/3-format.md

 between a restraining order and physical restraint.
 A restraining order *signifies* the calling forth of codified power.
 Physical restraints like handcuffs *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
-Stripped of references, resemblances, and designations, they are in themselves an arrangement and rearrangement of matter.
-The handcuffs contort the body into the shape of submission.
+The handcuffs simply contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
 Located somewhere between the screen and the storage medium, formats relate matter to content.
 They are techniques